cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 # Protocol Overview {#protocol-overview}

-OPAQUE consists of two stages: registration and authenticated key exchange.
+OPAQUE consists of two stages: registration and authenticated key exchange (AKE).
 In the first stage, a client registers its password with the server and stores its credential file on the server.
 In the second stage (also called the "login" stage), the client recovers its authentication material and uses it to